jqmcginnis/muon-inrs/Readme.md

 ## Giving Muon a try

-To easily checkout Muon, we provide a reference notebook here.
+To easily check out Muon and start training Muon-INRs, we provide a reference notebook [here](https://drive.google.com/file/d/1g918SrErj66Sktx5j6ypQr2dNKB5gS7b/view?usp=sharing).
 Make a copy to get started.

 ### To replicate the experiments of our paper, we provide the following instructions.